ANALYTICS SOLUTIONS2025-10-30

 A data set is made up of the data that you want to capture and present.
 These are the actual source documents that contain the data that you are interested in.

-The following are common data sets that are used for data reporting:
+The following are standard data sets that are used for data reporting:

-You can extract financial and operational data from the source documents and bring it into a data mart before sending it to a reporting server for reporting.
+You can extract financial and operational data from the source documents and load it into a data mart before sending it to a reporting server for reporting purposes.

 Customer relationship management (CRM) data: Data from various systems that can be extracted from source documents to a data mart.

-For example, you can extract customer information from a CRM system and put the data into a data mart for reporting.
+For example, you can extract customer information from a CRM system and load the data into a data mart for reporting purposes.

 Archival data: Data that was captured in source documents.
-If you need the same data several times, extract it from the source documents and load it into a data mart before sending it to a reporting server for reporting to save time and effort.
+If you need the same data multiple times, extract it from the source documents and load it into a data mart before sending it to a reporting server for reporting purposes, saving time and effort.

 What are Data Reports and the Types of Data Reports?